 The University was named the UK's most digitally savvy university in a survey by Virgin Media Business in 2012.
 In 2005, the University launched Warwick Podcasts; recorded broadcasts on a variety of research topics designed to be downloaded from the Internet.
 Warwick iCast followed in 2006; an online video service focusing on the promotion of research, science and business activity.
 The University continues to develop its digital presence through ITunes-U, a free service through which the public can access programmes about research at the University, lectures, teaching materials and content from our student community.
 In 2010, the Lifetime Academy was launched to provide alumni with access to campus facilities and digital access to careers support, academic knowledge and short courses and in 2012 the University was the first to install a Globelynx TVReady camera, allowing broadcast media to interview our academics live from campus.
 To complement the teaching and learning experience, the University also introduced the latest evolution of its Virtual Learning Environment (VLE) in 2012: Moodle.
 This aims to provide additional options for those wishing to explore innovation and efficiencies in teaching practice.

 The University's first buildings, at Gibbet Hill, were completed in 1965; by 1970 the Library, Science and Arts Buildings and Rootes Residences had been built on central campus.
 During the 1970s, further academic and residential accommodation was built on campus, including the Social Sciences building in 1977, the Senate House (now Coventry House) and the Arts Centre (1974) and the Students' Union Building (1975).
 In 1979, the former Coventry College of Education merged with the University to form the Institute of Education, now the Centre for Education Studies and the Centre for Professional Education.
 The 1980s saw construction of the Jack Martin student residences.
 In 1989, in partnership with Rover and Rolls Royce plc., the University extended the new Advanced Technology Centre to provide extensive new research facilities.
 During the 1990s, and particularly under the Vice-Chancellorship of Sir Brian Follett, the built campus continued to develop.
 Between 1993 and 2003 over £180m of new buildings were erected including Arthur Vick, Claycroft, Lakeside and Heronbank residences, the International Manufacturing Centre (1994 and recently extended), the Ramphal Building (1996), and the Medical School Building and associated Biomedical Research facilities (2001).
 Other notable developments have been a joint Students' Union and Retail building (1998), Sports Pavilion (1998), the first two phases of a new building for the Warwick Business School (1999 and 2001) and a new building for Computer Science (2000).
 A new Mathematics and Statistics building was opened in 2004 and a major investment in developing the Sports Centre has provided high-class sports facilities, amongst the best of any British university.
+Further investment in the Sports Centre is planned for 2012.
 Warwick’s Institute of Advanced Studies launched in 2007 and the Institute of Advanced Teaching and Learning was launched in 2010.
-The Warwick Digital Laboratory was opened by former Prime Minister Gordon Brown in July 2008 and, as well as the Arts Centre, 2009 saw the redevelopment of the Students' Union building with extensive improvements to retail space, cafes, bars and performance areas.
+The Warwick Digital Laboratory was opened by Prime Minister Gordon Brown in July 2008 and, as well as the Arts Centre, 2009 saw the redevelopment of the Students' Union building with extensive improvements to retail space, cafes, bars and performance areas.
 A new student residence, Bluebell, was opened in September 2011, along with the Material and Analytical Sciences building.
 In 2012, the Sherborne student residence was opened, as well as the International Institute for Product and Service Innovation - a £12 million programme designed to help Midlands SMEs access some of the world’s leading product and service design technology.
-In 2014, plans were launched for £350 million of capital investment including £100 million for our National Automotive Innovation Campus, £50 million on two new student halls of residence, £35 million on sports and wellbeing facilities and £25 million on new interdisciplinary research labs.
-In November 2014, WBS opened its new base in the Shard in London, containing two lecture theatres, meeting spaces and an IT lab.
-2015 saw the first stages of work on the National Automotive Innovation Centre and the Teaching and Learning building, amongst a series of works to improve the roads through and around campus, the development of a new bus interchange and a new plaza area in between the Arts Centre and the Students’ Union, named Benefactors’ Place.
-2016 saw the opening of the University's first building dedicated to teaching and learning, The Oculus, and also continued improvement to roads and the development of a new piazza and bus interchange on campus as well as the opening of a brand new 600 space car park.

 The University's founding Vice-Chancellor was Jack Butterworth (later Lord Butterworth), who guided the University through its formative years and provided much of the vision for the University's future growth and success.
 His achievement was to establish Warwick firmly on the national stage, to set a basic strategy and culture for the University and to oversee the building of a university on what was a greenfield site.
 He was succeeded in September 1985 by Dr Clark Brundin.
 As Vice-Chancellor from 1985 until 1992, Dr. Brundin presided over a period of expansion and success: student numbers doubled, postgraduates increased by over 250% and Warwick established itself firmly in the top tier of UK research universities.
 Dr Brundin was succeeded in 1993 by Professor Sir Brian Follett, formerly Biological Secretary and Vice-President of the Royal Society, and Agricultural and Food Research Council Research Professor in the School of Biological Sciences at the University of Bristol.
-In 1994, Sir Brian launched the Warwick Research Fellowships, a £10 million scheme, entirely financed by the University, which brought to Warwick a cohort of some of the brightest young researchers in the UK and abroad.
+In 1994, Sir Brian launched the Warwick Research Fellowships, a £10m scheme, entirely financed by the University, which brought to Warwick a cohort of some of the brightest young researchers in the UK and abroad.
 His successful academic leadership resulted in the excellent results for the University in the Research Assessment Exercises of 1996 and 2001, the successes in external teaching assessments and the considerable popularity of the University as a place to work and study.
 Sir Brian also presided over an ambitious building programme that resulted in over £100m of new capital projects during his leadership.
 Sir Brian retired in 2001 and was succeeded by Professor David VandeLinde, formerly Dean of the Whiting School of Engineering at Johns Hopkins University and latterly Vice-Chancellor at the University of Bath.
 His period as Vice-Chancellor was marked by an emphasis on building links and partnerships with the local community, an enhanced international strategy and the welcoming of HRI Wellesbourne and Kirton to the University as Warwick HRI.
-Professor VandeLinde was succeeded by Professor Nigel Thrift in 2006, formerly Pro-Vice-Chancellor for Research and Head of the Division of Life and Environmental Sciences at the University of Oxford, and awarded a knighthood in 2015 for his services to higher education.
-In early 2016 Professor Stuart Croft, formerly the Provost at the University, succeeded Professor Sir Nigel Thrift.
-Professor Croft has been part of Warwick's community since 2007, when he first joined the Politics and International Studies department as Professor of International Security.
-Prior to his appointment as Provost, he was Warwick's Pro-Vice-Chancellor for Research (Arts and Social Sciences).
+Professor VandeLinde was succeeded by Professor Nigel Thrift in 2006, formerly Pro-Vice-Chancellor for Research and Head of the Division of Life and Environmental Sciences at the University of Oxford.

-Following on from Vision 2015, a new University Strategy has been developed.
-Vision 2015 incorporated a number of ideas generated by the University community itself, a process which has also been utilised in the development of the new Strategy through staff consultation, focus groups and student consultation.
-Both Vision 2015 and the newly updated Strategy lay out a number of ambitious goals in research, teaching and learning, internationalisation, UK stakeholders and income generation, and the University Values have been updated to reflect the new Strategy.
-Through the course of Vision 2015, progress has been made against a number of strategic objectives, including the establishment of a Warwick Prize for Writing, IGGY, increase in the value of research awards and the number of highly cited academics at the University, the publication of the second Warwick Commission on International Financial Reform and the development of collaborations and partnerships with overseas universities including Boston University, Nanyang Technical University Singapore, Jawaharlal Nehru University and Carnegie-Mellon University.
-Most recently, Warwick has become the only European institution to partner with universities like NYU, Carnegie-Mellon and Toronto to set up an applied sciences campus in New York - the ‘Center for Urban Science and Progress’.
+In 2007, the University launched it new Strategy, Vision 2015.
+Incorporating a number of ideas generated by the University community itself, the Strategy lays out a number of ambitious goals in research, teaching and learning, internationalisation, UK stakeholders and income generation.
+To date, progress has been made against a number of strategic objectives, including the establishment of a Warwick Prize for Writing, IGGY, increase in the value of research awards and the number of highly cited academics at the University, the publication of the second Warwick Commission on International Financial Reform and the development of collaborations and partnerships with overseas universities including Boston University, Nanyang Technical University Singapore and Jawaharlal Nehru University.

-In light of Vision 2015 and the new University Strategy, our ambitions remain undiminished and our overarching strategy remains to increase academic excellence whilst recognising the distinctive strengths and characteristics that mark Warwick out as a unique force in higher education.
-Our ranking as 8th in the UK on the 2014 Research Excellence Framework is a testimony to the researchers and academics that dedicate their time to innovative, new and expanding research areas, ensuring that the University of Warwick remains a Higher Education leader and maintains its strong research quality.
+Four years after the publication of Vision 2015, our ambitions remain undiminished and our overarching strategy remains to increase academic excellence whilst recognising the distinctive strengths and characteristics that mark Warwick out as a unique force in higher education.